 1) What problem are you trying to solve?

-Believe it or not, many eLearning designers forget to identify and communicate the problem the course intents to solve.
+Believe it or not, many eLearning designers forget to identify and communicate the problem the course intends to solve.

 Invest time into making the problem and the solution measurable and straightforward before starting to design your eLearning course.

 When a clear objective does not back a request, a team can often find themselves running into design recommendations that will be runarounds to what the business and its employees need.
-Each application needs to be broken down to include the issue in layman's term.
-This background information will save your team much fancy, but useless designs.
+Each application needs to be broken down to include the issue in layman's terms.
+This background information will save your team many fancy, but useless designs.

 2) Who is the audience?

-Have you ever been introduced to someone that you’ve heard of only to be blown away but it not being who you expected?
+Have you ever been introduced to someone that you’ve heard of only to be blown away but not to be who you expected?
 This miscalculation happens, and it’s important to put a face to a name, or an audience to an issue.
 Create learner profiles or representatives of the kinds of learners that will be interacting with your content.

 Take a moment to envision the target audience of your eLearning course.
 Do some research!

 Is this project for someone younger or older?
 Is it mixed?
 Are they tech-savvy?

 Are employees new or do they have experience?